mcci-catena/Catena-Arduino-Platform/README.md

 For our example, we'll say that the class modeling turnstiles is `Turnstile`.

-#### Add the state enum to the parent class
+#### Add the state type to the parent class

-Add the enum you defined above, and add it to the parent class.
+Add the type you defined above to the parent class.
 For example:

 ```c++
 class Turnstile {